|Amazing Lookout Mountain, Rock City and

 Mid-section of Ruby Falls.
 I also took a movie clip of Ruby Falls in action as shown on the following YouTube

-Lower section of Ruby Falls where tourists were walking around the base of water falls to view them from
+Lower section of Ruby Falls where tourists were walking around the base of water falls to view them

 The website of Ruby Falls shows more photos at:

-The first three pictures (in gold color) in this set show more clearly why this impressive elongated high
+The first three pictures (in gold color) in this set show more clearly why this impressive elongated

-chamber looks like a huge cathedral.
+high chamber looks like a huge cathedral.

 On our way along the cave trail to the Ruby waterfalls, we enjoyed many geological wonders located